daiuc/mysite/content/post/2021-12-20-my-first-post.md

 ---
-title:       "An Example Post"
+title:       "Build your own website with HUGO"
 subtitle:    ""
 description: ""
-date:        2021-12-19
+date:        2021-12-20
 author:      "Chao Dai"
 image:       ""
-tags:        ["biology"]
+tags:        ["tips", "tech", "website"]
-categories:  ["Biology"]
+categories:  [""]
 ---

-# what is computational biology?
+# How to build a static personal website/blog with HUGO

-you tell me.
+to be continued...